Compassionate Advocacy For Child Custody And Child Support

 Understanding Child Custody Laws In Illinois

-In the state of Illinois, child custody and visitation is referred to as parenting time and the allocation of parental responsibility.
+In the state of Illinois, child custody and visitation are referred to as parenting time and the allocation of parental responsibility.

 - Parenting time: Parenting time addresses where the child will reside.
 It may also be decided on a joint (shared) basis, or one parent may have sole physical possession of the child.
 Where parenting time is shared or equally split, parents must create a time-sharing plan that the court approves.